jhakala/hats/README.md

 # hats
 HATS exercise preliminary steps

-(sampleFactory)[sampleFactory] is for creating the datasets for the exercise.
+[sampleFactory](sampleFactory) is for creating the datasets for the exercise.